Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 - Before the material is incorporated, inspect material either by collecting the inspection tags or matching the material against information in the certificate of compliance.

-- Ensure that the contractor follows the method of placement specified.
+- Check that the contractor follows the method of placement specified.

 - During the installation of target plates, check that the contractor has used washers and installed nuts and rivets properly.